robey/packrattle/README.md

 - an array will be converted to `parser.seq(...)`

-- a function will be called, under the assumption that it returns a parser -- but only when the parser is `exec`'d, allowing for lazy evaluation
+- a function will be called, under the assumption that it returns a parser -- but only when the parser is `parse`d, allowing for lazy evaluation